Ottoman Zeila: Deposition of the El-Barr dynasty

 Sharmarke's influence was not limited to the coast as he had many allies in the interior of the Somali country and even further in Abyssinia.
 Among his allies were the Kings of Shewa.
 When there was tension between the Amir of Harar Abu Bakr II ibn `Abd al-Munan and Sharmarke, as a result of the Amir arresting one of his agents in Harar, Sharmarke persuaded the son of Sahle Selassie, the King of Shewa, to imprison on his behalf about 300 citizens of Harar then resident in Shewa, for a length of two years.
 In 1855, in an act seen as defiant of foreign powers, Sharmarke refused to sell to M. Richet, the French agent at Jeddah, a house in Zeila, citing "how easily an Agency becomes a fort", and preferring "a considerable loss to the presence of dangerous friends".

+Military

+Throughout the history of the Ottoman presence, Zeila had a garrison of troops.
+Under pasha Kara Naʾib, the city housed a garrison of 700 troops and 70 cannons under the governor Mehemmed Agha, who collected customs from the 10-20 Indian and Portuguese ships that visited the port each year to purchase livestock, oil and honey.